Republican People's Party: Road to the center-left: 1950–1980

-1980–present
+Recovery period: 1980–2002

 Both the party name "Republican People's Party" and the abbreviation "CHP" were banned until 1987.
 Until 1999, Turkey was ruled by the centre-right Motherland Party (ANAP) and the True Path Party (DYP), unofficial successors of the Democrat Party and the Justice Party, as well as, briefly, by the Islamist Welfare Party.
 CHP supporters also established successor parties.
-By 1985, Erdal İnönü, İsmet İnönü's son, consolidated two successor parties to form the Social Democratic Populist Party (SHP), while the Democratic Left Party (Demokratik Sol Parti, DSP) was formed by Rahşan Ecevit, Bülent Ecevit's wife (Bülent Ecevit took over the DSP in 1987).
-After the ban on pre-1980 politicians was lifted in 1987, Deniz Baykal refounded the CHP in 1992, and the SHP merged with the party in 1995.
+By 1985, Erdal İnönü, İsmet İnönü's son, consolidated two successor parties to form the Social Democratic Populist Party (SHP), while the Democratic Left Party (Demokratik Sol Parti, DSP) was formed by Rahşan Ecevit, Bülent Ecevit's wife (Bülent Ecevit later took over the DSP in 1987).

+After the ban on pre-1980 politicians was lifted in 1987, Deniz Baykal, a household name from the pre-1980 CHP, reestablished the Republican People's Party in 1992, and the SHP merged with the party in 1995.
 However, Ecevit's DSP remained separate, and to this day has not merged with the CHP.
 Observers noted that the two parties held similar ideologies and split the Kemalist vote in the nineties.
+The CHP held an uncompromisingly secularist and establishmentalist character and supported bans of headscarves in public spaces and the Kurdish language.

 From 1991 to 1996, the SHP and then the CHP were in coalition governments with the DYP.
 Baykal supported Mesut Yılmaz's coalition government after the collapse of the Welfare-DYP coalition following the 28 February "post-modern coup."
 However, due to the Türkbank scandal, the CHP withdrew its support and helped depose the government with a no confidence vote.
 Ecevit's DSP formed an interim-government, during which the PKK leader Abdullah Öcalan was captured in Kenya.
 As such, in the election of 1999, the DSP benefited massively in the polls at the expense of CHP, and the party failed to exceed the 10% threshold (8.7% vote), not winning any seats.